Will we ever see the end?

 - Scary Musician, Harmless Music: Inverted.

 - The song title "Who Wants Flowers When You're Dead?
-Nobody." is a Shout Out to J. D. Salinger's novel The Catcher in the Rye.
+Nobody." is a reference to The Catcher in the Rye.

-- The song title "Tell Slater Not To Wash His Dick" is a Shout Out to sickanimation.com's The Secret League Of Legionaires Pt.
+- The song title "Tell Slater Not to Wash His Dick" comes from sickanimation.com's The Secret League of Legionaires Pt.
 2.

 - A song from their album Count Your Blessings is called "For Stevie Wonder's Eyes Only".